-- The receiving entity of LTCF funds to complete the securement must be the Applicant land trust. - Agreements must be made out between the Applicant land trust and the landowner.
-Transfer of agreement rights from one organization to the Applicant land trust maybe considered, on a case by case basis.
+- The receiving entity of NHCP LTCF funds must be the Applicant and responsible for completing the securement. - Agreements must be made out between the Applicant land trust and the landowner. - Projects involving the transfer of and rights to the Applicant land trust, as the mechanism by which land will be protected into perpetuity, may be considered, on a case by case basis.
 If this is the case, please contact WHC in advance of application submission.